 A Message from Andrew Girardin, creator of cae exam tips

 This page is where I tell you about other resources that might help you.
-First there's the textbooks I use in my class, some opportunities for listening practice, and reviews of some smartphone apps.
+The textbooks I use in my class, some opportunities for listening practice, and reviews of some smartphone apps.

 If you want to buy a book, please disable adblockers and refresh the page - that way, the links will take you to your local Amazon store (UK, Germany, France, Italy, Spain, USA).